M-E-U-E/Assignment_10/README.md

     docker-compose exec -it django_app python manage.py makemigrations docker-compose exec -it django_app python manage.py migrate
     ```
+    if having any issue
+    drop the hotel table using this commands then again Compose the Docker:
+    ```
+    docker exec -it postgres_db psql -U username -d hotel_db DROP TABLE hotels;
+    ```
     **To see the django application and django admin:**
     ```
     create superuser: docker-compose exec -it django_app python manage.py createsuperuser